yusuferenayas/react-template/README.md

 # Getting Started with React Template

 This template has been created by using CRA.
 It includes React Query, React Hook Form, Typescript, SCSS and YUP validations.
+Main aim of this template is creating a strict, type-safe structure.
+It is using all benefits of typescript.

 # Folder Structure